 One drawback of the model, observed in the numerical simulations, is that for a rather coarse mesh, it is not possible to detect a small number of cells that are always located at the bottom of the epithelial cell set.
 We think that this problem could be solved using very fine and adaptive spatial grids.
 However this will involve a larger computer simulation time.
 As future work we intend to improve the efficiency and speed of our numerical codes in order to better approximate the epithelial cell set using a smaller computing simulation time.
+In addition, we also plan to generalise this single crypt model to multiple colonic crypts (see Figure 1, left).
 Moreover, another mathematical model, such as a pure diffusive-convective model, is under study in order to better track the evolution of the epithelial cell set.

-Extensions of the present work, interesting for medical doctors, focus on numerical simulations able to predicting the appearance of aberrant crypt foci (see [12]) and a posteriori colorectal polyps.
+Extensions of the present work, interesting for medical doctors, focus on numerical simulations able to predicting the appearance of aberrant crypt foci (see [18]) and a posteriori colorectal polyps.
 This amounts to introducing appropriate changes in the definition and values used for the parameters involved in the coupled model.
 In particular we intend to apply multiscale methods to account for the several events that can occur in colonic crypts, at the very different cellular and tissue levels.